SALE Get the All Themes & Plugins for only $149 View Details →

-WPZOOM themes run straight out of the box but to get the most out of your install you’ll want to spend a bit more time with your site.
-These are ten things to do after your theme install to get the most out of your site.
+WPZOOM themes run straight out of the box, but to get the most out of your install, you’ll want to spend a bit more time with your site.
+These are ten things to do after your theme installation to get the most out of your site.

 The best way to get familiarised with your WPZOOM theme is to get it set up just like we have them in our demos.
-In order to do this, you just need to install the sample content for your theme — you can find more details on this page.
+To do this, you need to install the sample content for your theme — you can find more details on this page.

 After the demo content was imported, we recommend you to configure Menus, Widgets, Front Page (if your theme uses a special homepage template), and other theme-specific features.

-Your logo is one of the most important elements of your blog; it’s the bit which defines your site and so setting your own logo is one of the most important things you need to do.
+Your logo is one of the most important elements of your blog; it’s the bit that defines your site, and so setting your own logo is one of the most important things you need to do.

 In some older themes you can upload your own logo image only in the Theme Options.
 So if you don’t see the above option in Customizer, just make sure to check for it in the Theme Options page:

 SEO, or, search engine optimisation, is the process of optimising your website for search engines so they appear as high up in the rankings as possible.

 Luckily, your WPZOOM is optimised for search engines already.
 There are a couple of things you can do to help improve your rankings, however.

 We also recommend you to use a SEO plugin such as All In One SEO or Yoast SEO.
-You might want to do this if you particularly like some of the features in the plugins or think you may change your theme in future.
+You might want to do this if you particularly like some of the features in the plugins or think you may change your theme in the future.